LuXDAmore/nuxt-prune-html/README.md

 **Pro:**

-- some of these features aren't "used by" a Bot or a Lighthouse Audit, so you don't really need them (ex. bots doesn't );
+- some of these features aren't "used by" a Bot or a Lighthouse Audit, so you don't really need them (ex.
+Bots doesn't need `SPA navigation`, `client-only` tags could lead in a slower TTI);
 - less HTML;
 - [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/), [Measure](https://web.dev/measure/) and [Lighthouse Audit in Chrome](https://developers.google.com/web/tools/lighthouse) are already triggered by the plugin without the needing of change any value;
-- fast TTI, fast FCP, fast FMP, *fast ecc*.
+- fast TTI, fast FCP, fast FMP, *fast all*.

 Inspired by this [rcfs](https://github.com/nuxt/rfcs/issues/22) and this [issue](https://github.com/nuxt/nuxt.js/issues/2822).